DanielEvansLab/clusterTools/WW-CentOS7.md

 Setup VNFS
 **We should talk about this.
 Should we remove some dirs from the chroot to be nfs mounted to save RAM in the chroot?
 Alaric would say no, since we bought lots of RAM, but more RAM is always good.**
+#We decided to leave it commented out, so we're not using VNFS.
 ```
 $ vi /etc/warewulf/vnfs.conf
 # uncomment hybridpath =